CoSMoSoftware/av1-rtp-spec-html/av1-rtp-spec.md

 * **max_render_height_minus_1[spatial_id]**: indicates the maximum render height minus 1 for frames with spatial ID equal to spatial_id.
 {:& tested-in-demo }

-* **chains_cnt**: indicates the number of Chains.
+* **chain_cnt**: indicates the number of Chains.
 When set to zero, the Frame dependency structure does not utilize protection with Chains.
 {:& https://source.chromium.org/chromium/chromium/src/+/master:third_party/webrtc/modules/video_coding/codecs/av1/scalability_structure_unittest.cc?q=NumberOfDecodeTargetsAndChainsAreInRangeAndConsistent }

-* **decode_target_protected_by[dtIndex]**: the index of the Chain that protects the Decode target, dtIndex.
-When chains_cnt > 0, each Decode target MUST be protected by exactly one Chain.
+* **decode_target_protected_by[dtIndex]**: the index of the Chain that protects Decode target with index equal to dtIndex.
+When chain_cnt > 0, each Decode target MUST be protected by exactly one Chain.
 {:& tested-in-demo }

-* **template_dti[templateIndex][]**: an array of size dtis_cnt_minus_one + 1 containing Decode Target Indications for the Frame dependency template having index value equal to templateIndex.
+* **template_dti[templateIndex][]**: an array of size dt_cnt_minus_one + 1 containing Decode Target Indications for the Frame dependency template having index value equal to templateIndex.
 Table A.1 contains a description of the Decode Target Indication values.
 {:& tested-in-demo }

-* **template_chain_fdiff[templateIndex][]**: an array of size chains_cnt containing chain-FDIFF values for the Frame dependency template having index value equal to templateIndex.
-In a template, the values of chain-FDIFF can be in the range 0 to 15, inclusive.
+* **template_chain_fdiff[templateIndex][]**: an array of size chain_cnt containing frame_chain_fdiff values for the Frame dependency template having index value equal to templateIndex.
+In a template, the values of frame_chain_fdiff can be in the range 0 to 15, inclusive.
 {:& tested-in-demo }

 * **fdiff_follows_flag**: indicates the presence of a frame difference value.
 When the fdiff_follows_flag is set to 1, fdiff_minus_one MUST immediately follow; otherwise a value of 0 indicates no more frame difference values are present for the current Frame dependency template.